Kinley Mack

 Kinley Mack (foaled 1896 in Montana) was an American National Champion Thoroughbred racehorse whose racing accomplishments included breaking a track record at Sheepshead Bay Race Track and becoming the first horse to ever win both the Brooklyn and the Suburban Handicaps.

+Pedigree

+Kinley Mack is inbred 5S x 4D to the stallion Newminster, meaning that he appears fifth generation (via Lord Clifden) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.